Morris County Pre-Trial Intervention Program Lawyers

-The Morris County NJ criminal defense attorneys at the Tormey Law Firm LLC represent clients charged with a range of criminal offenses throughout Morris County including robbery, burglary, aggravated assault, and shoplifting in Madison, Parsippany, Dover, and Denville.
+The Morris County criminal defense attorneys at our firm represent clients charged with a range of criminal offenses throughout Morris County including robbery, burglary, aggravated assault, and shoplifting in Madison, Parsippany, Dover, and Denville.
 In fact, our attorneys have literally handled thousands of criminal cases in Morris County over the last 10 years and have achieved tremendous results for our clients.
-Our criminal defense team is composed of former Morris County prosecutors, former Morris County Municipal prosecutors, and experienced criminal defense attorneys who will draft a comprehensive defense strategy to achieve the best possible outcome for you in court.
+Our criminal defense team is composed of former Morris County prosecutors, former Municipal prosecutors, and experienced criminal defense attorneys who will draft a comprehensive defense strategy to achieve the best possible outcome for you in court.
 For example, our managing partner, Travis J. Tormey, was recently recognized as one of the top 10 criminal lawyers in New Jersey by the American Jurist Institute.

 The Pre-Trial Intervention Program (PTI) for first time offenders in New Jersey Criminal Cases